 I spoke not only as an advocate for people of size during pregnancy, and a certified childbirth educator but as a plus size woman who has been mistreated by professionals in the medical community.

-On April 14th, 2017, in a large conference room on the NIH campus, I asked for a wireless mic while presenting.
-I wasn’t about to stand behind a podium while providing this valuable information to the medical professionals who needed to hear it most.
+On April 14th, 2017, I stood in a large conference room on the NIH campus.
+And I asked for a wireless mic while presenting.
+I wasn’t about to stand behind a podium while providing this valuable information to medical professionals.

 I wanted people to see my plus size body and hear my passion.